MeV absorption in gamma-ray bursts as a probe of their progenitor environments: Conclusions

 We have presented a simple model describing the absorption of MeV $\gamma$-rays caused by backscattering of GRB photons in a cold circum-burst medium.
 When applied to the prompt emission spectrum of GRB~190114C, the model provides a significantly better fit than the standard Band function.

-A noticeable MeV absorption requires high progenitor mass-loss rates, $\dot{M} \sim 10^{-4}$--$10^{-1}\,M_{\odot}\,\mathrm{yr^{-1}}$, which could plausibly occur during enhanced wind episodes in the years preceding core collapse.
+A noticeable MeV absorption requires a dense circum-stellar material around the progenitor.
 The detailed shape of the MeV absorption feature depends sensitively on the low-energy spectral slope of the MeV pulse, while the absorption threshold at $\approx 2.5\,m_{e}c^{2}$ (rest frame) introduces a strong redshift dependence in the observed spectra.

-If the circumburst wind density is sufficiently high, this mechanism could account for some common properties of GRB spectra: (i) the characteristic spectral peaks rarely exceed $\sim1$\,MeV in the rest frame, and (ii) the relatively sharp spectral shapes near the peak energy, which are sometimes difficult to reproduce with standard non-thermal emission models in optically thin jet regions.
+This mechanism could account for some common properties of GRB spectra: (i) the characteristic spectral peaks rarely exceed $\sim1$\,MeV in the rest frame, and (ii) the relatively sharp spectral shapes near the peak energy, which are sometimes difficult to reproduce with standard non-thermal emission models in optically thin jet regions.

 \begin{appendix}